Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 For each of these, check the following information:

 The polling interval allows you to specify how frequently the data-synchronization service will ask Spira and the external system for new data updates.
-The value is specified in milliseconds and we recommend a value no smaller than 5 minutes (i.e. 300,000ms).
+The value is specified in milliseconds and we recommend a value around 2-5 minutes (i.e. 120,000 - 300,000ms).
 The larger the number, the longer it will take for data to be synchronized, but the lower the network and server overhead.
+When you are using a bidirectional synchronization plugin, a shorter value with avoid conflicting changes being made in the system systems.

 The base URL to your instance Spira.
 It is typically of the form http://<server name\>/SpiraTeam.
 Make sure that when you enter this URL on a browser on the server itself, the application login page appears.